-On February 27, 2017, the Company submitted a reply to the Show-Cause Order to explain why the MPSA should not be cancelled.
-The Company stated in the reply that it has prior legal right considering that the MPSA of the Company with the Republic of the Philippines was approved on July 1, 1993, while Proclamation No. 1747 on the proclamation of watershed areas was only issued on March 23, 2009.
+On February 27, 2017, BRC submitted a reply to the Show-Cause Order to explain why the MPSA should not be cancelled.
+It stated in the reply that it has prior legal right considering that its MPSA with the Republic of the Philippines was approved on July 1, 1993, while Proclamation No. 1747 on the proclamation of watershed areas was only issued on March 23, 2009.
 Notably, Proclamation No. 1747 provides that prior rights should be respected.
-Thus, the Company should be allowed to continue its operations over its contract area.
+Thus, BRC should be allowed to continue its operations over its contract area.
 The management and its legal counsel believe that the alleged violation is without basis in fact and in law.

-As at December 31, 2023, there are no developments regarding the Show-Cause orders.
-However, the Management and the Legal Counsel of the Company take the good faith position that the operations of the Company under said MPSA is granted with prior rights and is allowed by law and the alleged impairment and damage in the Company's MPSA area is not supported by any specific acts of impairment because the Company is not yet operating in the area but has only completed exploration and drilling.
-As a proof of compliance, the company has secured a certification from the MGB as of March 5, 2024, attesting to the validity and existence of its MPSA and that the Company has existing Exploration Period (Third Renewal).
+As at December 31, 2024, there are no developments regarding the Show-Cause orders.
+However, the Management and the Legal Counsel of BRC take the good faith position that the operations of BRC under said MPSA is granted with prior rights and is allowed by law and the alleged impairment and damage in the MPSA area is not supported by any specific acts because BRC is not yet operating in the area but has only completed exploration and drilling.
+As a proof of compliance, BRC secured a certification from the MGB as of March 5, 2024, attesting to the validity and existence of its MPSA and its existing Exploration Period (Third Renewal).